Software and Telemetry

 The two computers log all data and events to their removable storage devices for post-flight analysis.

 The software stack on the ground is at least as complex as the code flying on the HAPP.
-The Flight Computer handles transmission of data payloads to an Iridium satellite, and our data service provider, RockSEVEN, receives the data and exposes it through their web service.
+The Flight Controller handles transmission of data payloads to an Iridium satellite, and our data service provider, RockSEVEN, receives the data and exposes it through their web service.
 That's where our ground-based system takes over.

 We retrieve the data from RockSEVEN and store it in our AWS cloud database.
 From there we can access the data through a custom web application.
 We also developed an API for use with the Tranquility mobile app.